HomeResearch › CBAM Compliance Operations Steel

 4

-Install or verify metering at all fuel and electricity measurement points Calibrated meters for coal consumption by furnace area, natural gas, and electricity (own generation and grid).
-Meter calibration certificates must be current.
-Data logged at a minimum monthly resolution.
+Install or rigorously verify metering at all crucial measurement points Ensure highly calibrated meters for coal consumption, natural gas, and electricity are actively functioning.
+Meter calibration certificates must be flawlessly current, with data securely logged at a minimum monthly resolution.

 Immediate